Authored by Chan Komagan

 Alternatively, take the taxi to get around the city.
 Taxis in Medellin are both reliable and cheap.
 Another alternative would be Uber, which usually has English-speaking drivers that can help you to navigate the city.

 It is understandable that solo travelers mat feel apprehensive about visiting Colombia for the first time.
 Take the free walking tour on your first day to get a feel for the neighborhoods and hear directly from a local travel guide on some safety tips.
-What to do in Medellin best things to do where to stay in Medellin

 What to Eat